By Ahmed Hagagy

 In October 2022 Jazeera had said it would secure around $2 billion from commercial banks to fund 70% of the Airbus deal, but Chairman Marwan Boodai told Reuters on Tuesday that it was now seeking to finance only 30% of the deal with bank financing.

 The airline has already paid $100 million in advance as a pre-delivery payment, he said.(Reporting by Ahmed Hagagy; Writing by Hatem Maher.
-If you have any concerns pertaining to where and how you can use EvDEN EvE nakLiyAt, EvDen eve nakliyAt you can contact us at our own web site.
+If you liked this short article and you would such as to receive more info regarding eVDEn eVE naKLiyaT kindly see our page.
 Editing by Jane Merriman and Susan Fenton)